wp-plugins/spider-event-calendar/readme.txt

 * Possibility to include only the events and not the calendar as whole in a list form with Upcoming Events widget.
 * Calendar widget uses lightbox for displaying events similar to the large calendar.
 * Possibility of searching and browsing event in the back end for easier and quick editing.
+* Possibility to display events of only specific categories, when pressing the mentioned category labels below.

 Upgrade to [WordPress Calendar Pro](http://web-dorado.com/products/wordpress-calendar.html) to add features: